engineyard/engineyard-serverside/README.markdown

       - :util
       ignore_database_adapter_warning: true     # hide database adapter warning if you don't use MySQL or PostgreSQL (default: false)

-    # Environment specific options apply only to a singe environment and override settings in defaults.
+    # Environment specific options apply only to a single environment and override settings in defaults.
     environments:
       env_production:
         precompile_unchanged_assets: true       # precompiles assets even if no changes would be detected (does not check for changes at all).